ChadWKirk/PicPocket/docs/Coming Up/Editor Feature.md

 In modal editable, there will be a “pic workshop” button that brings user to different page with Cloudinary Image editor widget where they can crop, etc.

+### Delete in Image Modal:

+Image Gallery pipeline:

+- ImageGallery is rendered
+- for each image rendered, titleArr.push(element.public_id).
+Once rendered completely, setTitleArrState(titleArr)
+- image is clicked
+- isShowingModal(true)
+- imgToLoadInFirstModal(image clicked info)
+- imgGalleryScrollPosition(scroll position)
+- prevPageForModal(page image gallery is being rendered on) - for when user clicks out of modal
+- navigate to imageViewPage
+- show modal over imageViewPage
+- let currentImgIndex = imgTitleArrState.indexOf(imgPublic_Id)

+Delete in modal feature:

+When user clicks on an image from imageGallery component and it belongs to them, they can delete it by clicking the delete button.

+Needs - image public id

+get public id from url

+User clicks button > brings up yes or no modal > no = modal go away > yes = run deleteImage from MyPicsPage and shows next image in gallery

+needs to keep - scroll pos, isShowingModal, prevPageForModal

+on delete, imgTitleArrState gets filtered to remove element with public id of deleted public id

 ## Edit in My Pics:

 In My Pics on mobile, there will be a grey pencil icon at the right side end of image title which will show modal editable.